Introduction

 What Does It Mean to Be Blocked on Google Chat?

-Common Signs You’ve Been Blocked on Google Chat
+How to Tell If You’ve Been Blocked on Google Chat

-- You can’t add them to a new chat or see them in group messages: This is a strong sign of a block on Google Chat.
+- You can’t add them to a new chat or see them in group messages.
+This is a strong sign of a block on Google Chat.

 How to Confirm If You’ve Been Blocked on Google Chat